We'll help you find the right solution for your needs

 The most obvious responsibility of a tenant is to pay the rent.
-The landlord must provide a habitable premises in which the tenant can quietly enjoy.
-What happens though, when the tenant breaches the lease agreement and vacates the premises prior to proper termination of the tenancy or expiration of the lease term?
+In return, the landlord must provide a habitable premises which the tenant can quietly enjoy.
+But what happens when the tenant breaches the lease agreement and vacates the premises prior to proper termination of the tenancy or expiration of the lease term?

-Well, many things happen but in this breif legal guide there are two interrelated issues that I will breifly discuss: (1) the security deposit and (2) the landlord's responsibility to mitigate damages.
+Well, many things happen, but in this brief legal guide there are two interrelated issues that I will discuss: (1) the security deposit and (2) the landlord's responsibility to mitigate damages.

-For a thorough understanding of what a security deposit is, what can be legally deducted from it and what the landlord's duties are to the tenant if deductions are made, please see: http://www.avvo.com/legal-guides/ugc/landlord-tenant-issues-the-security-deposit (http://www.avvo.com/legal-guides/legal-guides/ugc/landlord-tenant-issues-the-security-deposit).
+For a thorough understanding of what a security deposit is, what can be legally deducted from it, and what the landlord's duties are to the tenant if deductions are made, please see this guide.

-Breifly speaking, the landlord is permitted to keep from security deposit the costs to repair damages, clean the premises and recover unpaid rent for improper notice or termination of the tenancy.
+Briefly speaking, the landlord is permitted to keep from a security deposit the costs to repair damages, clean the premises, and recover unpaid rent for improper notice or termination of the tenancy.
 However, the landlord is not permitted to keep any portion of the security deposit as damages for unpaid rent that could have been avoided by the landlord.